swagger-api/swaggerhub-maven-plugin/README.md

 ### upload

-This goal creates or updates one or more API definitions on SwaggerHub.
+This goal creates or updates one or more API or domain definitions on SwaggerHub.
 All definitions are saved in the `owner` account (organization or user), and the `token` owner must have permissions to create and update definitions in this account.

 Additionally, there is the option of provisioning a SwaggerHub SCM integration which will allow changes made in SwaggerHub to be pushed back to source control.

 There are two `uploadType` modes:

-* `inputFile` - Upload a single API definition.
+* `inputFile` - Upload a single API or domain definition.
 * `directory` - Upload one or more definitions from the specified `definitionDirectory`, optionally filtered by a regular expression.
+All definitions must be of the same type - either all APIs or all domains.

 #### Parameters